-SECTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 2/11/08
+SECTION I: BACKGROUND INFORMATION

+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): November 19, 2012

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER:SPK-2008-00030 GB Lake Creek & abutting wetlands
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Sacramento District, Prairie City and Willard Property, SPK-2012-01127

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:CO County/parish/borough: Eagle Center coordinates of site (lat/long in degree decimal format): Lat.
-39.63° N, Long.
-106.61° W. Universal Transverse Mercator: Name of nearest waterbody: Lake Creek Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: Colorado River Name of watershed or Hydrologic Unit Code (HUC): 14010003 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 2/11/08 Field Determination.
-Date(s): SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: California County/parish/borough: Sacramento City: Folsom Center coordinates of site (lat/long in degree decimal format): Lat.
+38.65125°, Long121.16348° Universal Transverse Mercator: 10 659811.15 4279676.69 Name of nearest waterbody: Willow Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: N/A for flow-in; American River Name of watershed or Hydrologic Unit Code (HUC): Lower American, California, 18020111 ☐ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. ☐ Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form: D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: ☐ Field Determination.
+Date(s): November 8, 2012 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Pick List "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the lew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+The ere Pick List "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 1100linear feet: 40width (ft) and/or Wetlands: 0.65 acres. c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: N/A linear feet, wide, and/or acres.
+Wetlands: 0.55 acres. c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): 3 ⊠ Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: A seasonal wetland feature, described in the wetland delineation report (Gibson & Skordal, February 2011) as a "seasonal pond" due to its historic use as a stock pond, was determined to be isolated with no interstate commerce connection.
+The wetland boundary was identified based on the 1987 Manual and Arid West Regional